scriptkitties/fglt/_agora/book-02-why-cant-i-compile-all-this-bloat.md

 **Adeimantus:** did I miss something here?
 **Socrates:** I was teaching him about translation units from the C standard earlier, I was joking that he doesn't know what a linker is with respect to "defines as bloat when you don't know what a compiler is"
 **Thrasymachus:** I think Adeimantus thought you were testing him :)

+[^avr]: From our previous discussion, where we consider [the practical openness of x86](book-01-the-tragedy-of-open-hardware.html#the-practical-openness-of-x86)